briandgomez/Study/Security+/Security Operations.md

 - <u>metadata</u>: data that describes other data sources

-- <u>packet captures</u>: recording of network traffic.
-It saves the actual packets (the raw data being sent/received) to be analyzed later
+- <u>packet captures</u>: saving/recording the actual data moving through a network to be analyzed later